 There is no doubt that Artificial Intelligence is going to change the future of Healthcare.
 Healthcare is poised to be the biggest sector to be impacted by these technological advancements.
-A major challenge which the healthcare industry is going to face is the handling of the Electronic Health Records (EHR).
+A major challenge that the healthcare industry is going to face is the handling of Electronic Health Records (EHR).
 As mentioned in Google’s AI Blog, even a temperature measurement has different meaning if it is taken under the tongue, through the eardrum, or on the forehead.
-A patient taking same medication from two different hospitals lands up having variations in the EMR.
+A patient taking the same medication from two different hospitals lands up having variations in the EMR.
 Consistency is needed through the EMR to make sure the patients are being dealt with utmost care and attention.

 - Handling the patient’s medical record can be time saving and seamless.

 - Analysis of medical reports can be done with greater speed and security.